tmacpherson6/Getting-Cleaning-Final-Assign/CodeBook.md

 ### General Outline
 Step 1) Check/Create directory to store raw data files
-- Check for existing folder or create a new one called "data"
+  Check for existing folder or create a new one called "data"
 Step 2) Download Data files to the new directory
-- The file will be downloaded as a .zip folder
+  The file will be downloaded as a .zip folder
 Step 3) Unzip the files in the directory to "Unzipped" folder
-- The unzipping process pulls out multiple files and paths
+  The unzipping process pulls out multiple files and paths
 Step 4) Load the raw data files into R
-- These files include our Activity lists, Variable names, and data resulting in multiple tables
+  These files include our Activity lists, Variable names, and data resulting in multiple tables
 Step 5) Merge test and training tables together
-- We first want to merge the test and training data together
+  We first want to merge the test and training data together
 Step 6) Add descriptive names to the activity variable
-- It's easier to replace the id number with the activity while the data.frame is small
+  It's easier to replace the id number with the activity while the data.frame is small
 Step 7) Appropriately name the variables of the data frames
-- Using the features table, create a naming vector and appropriately name the variables
+  Using the features table, create a naming vector and appropriately name the variables
 Step 8) Extract only the mean and standard deviation for each measurement
-- Extract out all of the relevant variables to our goal (ie. mean and std)
+  Extract out all of the relevant variables to our goal (ie. mean and std)
 Step 9) Merge subject, activity and data set for a full clean, albeit large data set
-- combine columns from the three data frames so that we have a subject and activity for every recording
+  Combine columns from the three data frames so that we have a subject and activity for every recording
 Step 10) Create a new tidy set with average of each variable for each activity and each subject
-- Group by subject and activity, then find the mean of every variable for each grouping
+  Group by subject and activity, then find the mean of every variable for each grouping

 ### Variables